kristofmic/javascript/README.md

     ```

   - Use the ES5 `get` and `set` keywords to define getters and setters in a more intuitive way as
-  if they were properties, though they are in fact functions (NOTE: IE8 and below support is not
+  if they were properties, though they are in fact functions
-  available for this convention) (for more information see [http://ejohn.org/blog/javascript-getters-and-setters/](http://ejohn.org/blog/javascript-getters-and-setters/))
+  - **Note:** IE8 and below support is not available for this convention.
+For more information see [http://ejohn.org/blog/javascript-getters-and-setters/](http://ejohn.org/blog/javascript-getters-and-setters/)

     ```javascript
     function Dragon() {